tasmota/docs/docs/VL53L0x.md

 1. GPIOa to `I2C SDA`
 2. GPIOb to `I2C SCL`

-After a reboot the driver will detect VL53L0x automatically and display distance in mm.
+After a reboot Tasmota will detect the VL53L0x automatically and display distance in mm.

 ![image](_media/peripherals/vl53l0x.png)